Bulă

 Bulă (/ro/) is a fictional stock character of Romanian humor.

-Bulă, a buffoon and coward, was "born" during the Nicolae Ceaușescu regime of Communist Romania.
+Bulă, a buffoon and trickster, was "born" during the Nicolae Ceaușescu regime of Communist Romania.
 The name, among other interpretations, is a one-letter deformation of "pulă", a Romanian vulgar slang for "penis".
 Bulă is young, he is funny, he has an attitude, and he has an answer for everything.
 He can be a hero with modesty and, equally, he can fail with dignity; no one can firmly say whether he is stupid or just a trickster.
 Bulă is the descendant of Păcală and Tândală, friend of Ițic and Ștrul, less educated, but with an equally sharp tongue.